-Procedures for Filing Complaint of Discrimination, Sexual Harassment, or Other Forms of Illegal Harassment
+Procedures for Filing Complaints of Discrimination, Sexual Harassment, or Other Forms of Illegal Harassment

 - Any person who believes that she or he has been discriminated against, harassed or placed in a hostile environment, based on actual or perceived identity with regard to race, color, religion, gender, age, marital status, disability, sexual orientation, gender identity, political or religious beliefs, nation or ethnic origin, veteran status, or any other distinguishing physical or personality characteristics, by an employee, volunteer, agent or student of the School District should within sixty (60) days of the alleged occurrence file a written or oral complaint.

 a. set forth a description of the alleged discriminatory actions/harassment,

 b. include the time frame in which the alleged discrimination occurred, the person or persons involved in the alleged discriminatory actions, and any witnesses or other evidence relevant to the allegations in the complaint.

 2. The complaint should be filed with the Executive Director, Office of Equity and Inclusion/Professional Standards (OEI/OPS).

 a.
 If the complaint is against the District’s Executive Director of the OEI/OPS, the Superintendent, or another member of the School Board, the complaint may be filed with the Office of General Counsel.
 Please see below.

 3. An investigation will be conducted by the OEI/OPS within thirty (30) days, or by the General Counsel within thirty (30) days of the complaint is against the Executive Director of the OEI/OPS.

 4. The investigative report will be forwarded to the Superintendent.
 Complainant and Respondent shall be notified in writing of the outcome of the investigation.